 Hopefully, nothing will happen to your survival backpack and all its gear.
 But if it does, you can make this awesome duct tape backpack by murple.
 It is a serious design that rivals even expensive packs.
 See the instructions here.

 41. Snow Shoes

 Here’s another DIY survival gear you can make from duct tape.
 You’ll need to soak some birch branches to make the frame, though you could probably use tennis rackets too.
 Read the instructions here.

 42. DIY Mocassins

-With some leather, beeswax, and knowhow, you can make an awesome pair of moccasins.
+You can make an awesome pair of moccasins with some leather, beeswax, and know-how.
 They will come in handy when SHTF and your regular boots fall apart!
 Chris Telder explains how to do it here at Felt Magnet.